 Rijnstate Hospital, Velp.
 Responsible for the clinical molecular diagnostic laboratory: development, validation and quality assurance of multiplex real-time PCR assays for the detection of infectious diseases.
 Other responsibilities include general management, troubleshooting, consultancy on molecular diagnostic analyses, supervision of BSc students and lab-automation.

 Leiden University Medical Centre.
-A diagnostic approach using multiplex real-time PCR is assessed for the routine clinical diagnosis and epidemiology of intestinal parasites.
-In well-defined patient populations, risk assessments were made for pathogenic parasites.
-Several PCR assays I developed have been put in practice in diagnostics and epidemiological research.
+Development and assessment of diagnostic approach using multiplex real-time PCR for the routine clinical diagnosis and epidemiology of intestinal parasites.
 Other responsibilities included teaching, support parasite diagnostic reference lab and supervision of MSc students and guest researchers.
-Title of the PhD thesis: Molecular detection of intestinal parasites for clinical diagnosis and epidemiology. (hdl.handle.net/1887/14031) Defence of the dissertation was on 1st of October 2009.

 Médecins Sans Frontières.
 As a response on an outbreak of sleeping sickness (trypanosomiasis) a large-scale eradication program was implemented.
 My responsibilities included supervision, management of the screening activities and data-collection for epidemiological research.
 At the central hospital I trained lab-technicians to improve their technical skills.
 The sleeping sickness outbreak was contained.
 (6 months, Congo-Brazzaville)